Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

 sudo iotedge config mp --connection-string '<IoT Edge device connection string>'
 ```

-## 4. Register the IoT Edge device as a KAN API Target
+## 4. Register the IoT Edge device as a SYMPHONY API Target

-Create a new YAML file that describes a KAN API Target.
+Create a new YAML file that describes a SYMPHONY API Target.
 Use the following to submit the file:

 ```kubectl create -f <filename>```